jbreckmckye/jbreckmckye.github.io/source/_posts/The-State-of-JavaScript-in-2018.md

 Now, one innovation - and potential solution - that’s gone curiously unnoted these last few years has been the rise of JavaScript boilerplates.
 These projects, usually hosted on Github, provide example code for building a microlibrary architecture web project.
 They will pull together a React stack with a Webpack / Babel build system and often some kind of preproduction server.
 They are very, very popular, too: the original [React-Boilerplate](https://github.com/react-boilerplate/react-boilerplate) has close to 17,000 Github stars.

-I have never really been a fan.
-I like to understand all the components of my application stack so that I know I can always pull myself out of a crisis.
-This matters particularly to build scripts: I’ve worked with too, too many teams who don’t know how their Webpack or Gulp setup actually functions, how their code is actually packaged up for deployment.
-Things go swimmingly... until the first time they don’t, usually in the midst of some production issue nightmare.
+I have never been comfortable with this; I like to understand all the components of my application stack so that I know I can always pull myself out of a crisis.
+This matters particularly to build scripts: I’ve worked on too many projects where no-one properly knew how the Webpack or Gulp setup actually functioned, how the code was actually packaged up for deployment.
+Things go fine... until the first time they don’t, usually in the midst of some production issue nightmare.

 But they do demonstrate a real need: developers do not want to spend the first weeks of their projects picking out microlibraries and writing glue code.
 They would much rather install an environment like [Create-React-App](https://github.com/facebookincubator/create-react-app) that provides not only an application boilerplate, but tools to scaffold the project, reformat the code, and even configure a Continuous Integration process.